Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 Let's assume that we are testing regression for azure-core and this test is for regression against latest released dependent packages.
 Test will identify all packages that takes azure-core as required package and finds latest released version of those packages.
 Test framework install currently being developed azure-core and latest released dependent package and runs the test cases in dependent package, for e.g. azure-identity, that were part of repo at the time of releasing depending package.

 Workflow of this test is as follows when running regression for an SDK package.

 1. Identify any packages that takes currently being tested package as required package
 2. Find latest and oldest released versions of dependent package from PyPI
 3. Install currently being developed version of package  we are testing regression for.
 E.g. azure-core
 4. Checkout the release tag of dependent package from github
 5. Install latest/oldest version of dependent package.
 For e.g. azure-identity
 6. Run test cases within dependent package from checked out branch.

 Steps to manually run regression test locally:

 1. Run below command from your git code repo to generate the wheel of package being developed.
 Currently we have restricted to have prebuilt wheel.
 `./scripts/devops_tasks/build_packages.py --service= <service-name> -d <out-folder>`
 2. Run below command to start regression test locally `./scripts/devops_tasks/test_regression.py azure-* --service=<service-name> --whl-dir=<out-folder given above in step 2>`

-How to run these additional tests on azure pipelines manually

-Following variables can be set at queueing time in order to run these additional tests which are by default run only for scheduled runs.
+The following variables can be set at queueing time in order to run these additional tests.
+By default regression tests execute only on scheduled runs.

-•   Latest and oldest dependency test in addition to basic testing Variable name: `Run.DependencyTest`
-Value: true

-•   Regression test
+Regression test
 Variable name: `Run.Regression`
 Value: true

 #### Autorest Automation

 This check will automatically create PRs with updated generated code whenever autorest has made an update that results in a change to the generated code for a package.

-##### Opt-in
+##### Opt-in to autorest automation

 Make the following change to your projects `ci.yml`: